shaminator/React-Frontend-Boilerpate/README.md

-# Getting Started with Create React App
+# React Boilerplate

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Install Dependancies

+After cloning project run in project folder:

+### npm install package.json --save

-## Available Scripts
+# React Scripts

 In the project directory, you can run: